Automatically Recommend Code Updates: Are We There Yet?: Experimental Results

+\textbf{Bad:} CodeLMs struggle with novel or complex code updates, as shown by the low accuracy on unseen simplified test updates.

+\textbf{Missing:} Future research should focus on improving CodeLMs' ability to adapt to time-wise updates and generate creative and unseen code updates. }

-\subsection{\textbf{(RQ4) \rqfive}}
+\subsection{\textbf{(RQ4) \rqfour}}

-\paragraph{\textbf{\underline{Motivation}}} Following Tufano~\ea~\cite{tufano2019learning}, our experiment in RQ1-RQ3 is based on the small method pairs, containing fewer than 50 tokens in a method and fewer than 5 changed tokens between versions.
-While CodeLMs demonstrate the ability to correctly recommend code updates for Android apps (31\% PP under time-wise evaluation and 55\% PP under time-ignore evaluation), little is known about the accuracy of CodeLMs on pairs of larger method and on larger updates (with more changed tokens between versions of a method).
-Consequently, we formulate this RQ to investigate the impact of the method size and the update size on the accuracy of CodeLMs.
+\paragraph{\textbf{\underline{Motivation}}} In RQ1, we observed that the performance of CodeLMs was higher on AndroidZoo-Update-S, which consists of small method pairs, compared to the other three datasets.
+However, little is known about the accuracy of CodeLMs on pairs of larger methods and on larger or more complex updates (i.e., updates with more changed tokens between versions of a method).
+Therefore, this research question aims to investigate the impact of method size and update size on the performance of CodeLMs in recommending code updates.

-\paragraph{\textbf{\underline{Approach}}} To address this RQ, we use the \#All dataset, consisting of 209,346 method pairs.
-The dataset is sorted chronologically, and we split it into training (136,932 method pairs from 2008-2019), validation (34,234 method pairs from 2008-2019), and testing (43,714 method pairs from 2020-2022) sets.
-Due to the dataset's size and the time-consuming nature of training, we focus on the best-performing model, CodeT5 (pre-trained CodeLM), and AutoTransform (normal Transformer without pre-training) for this analysis.
-We train, validate, and test both CodeT5 and AutoTransform accordingly. we further analyze the perfect predictions according to the method size (\#tokens in the initial version) and the update size (\#changed tokens between two versions) at a beam size of 15.
+\paragraph{\textbf{\underline{Approach}}} For the Android, Google, and Ovirt datasets, we analyze the perfect prediction rates according to the method size (i.e., the number of tokens in the initial version) and the update size (i.e., the number of changed tokens between two versions) in time-ignore scenarios.
+For AndroidZooUpdate-S, since we have limited the token size to 50, we use AndroidZooUpdate-L to assess the impact of method and update sizes on CodeLMs' performance.
+Due to the dataset's size and the time-consuming nature of training, we focus on the best-performing models, CodeT5 (a pre-trained CodeLM), and AutoTransform (a normal Transformer without pre-training) for this analysis.
+We train, validate, and test both CodeT5 and AutoTransform accordingly.
+We further analyze the perfect prediction rates according to the method size and the update size at a beam size of 5.

-\paragraph{\textbf{\underline{Results}}} \textbf{CodeT5 outperforms AutoTransform on larger datasets, highlighting the importance of pre-training.} Table~\ref{tab:RQ2_overall_performance} presents the accuracy of CodeT5 and AutoTransform when considering the \#All dataset, which includes method pairs of various sizes.
-As shown in Table~\ref{tab:RQ2_overall_performance}, when trained and tested on a larger dataset with the varying method and update sizes, CodeT5 still achieves a perfect prediction rate of 10\%.
-In contrast, AutoTransform only achieves a perfect prediction rate of 6\%.
-This demonstrates that CodeT5 outperforms the baseline approach by 67\%, even when considering larger datasets.
-The superior performance of CodeT5 on the larger dataset further underscores the importance of pre-training in enhancing the effectiveness of CodeLMs in providing accurate code recommendations.